-In 2023-24, the number of road works continued to rise above pre-pandemic levels, largely due to the continuing roll-out of fibre broadband.
-Updated traffic volume information for the period has not yet been published, however trends show a general increase that may show a return to, or an exceeding of pre-pandemic levels.
+In 2024-25, the number of road works increased slightly against 2023-24.
+This was largely due to an increase in the number of works by electricity undertakers, which may be associated with decarbonisation of the economy.
+The number of telecoms works stabilised, suggesting that the works associated with the roll-out of fibre broadband have peaked.
+Updated traffic volume information for the period has not yet been published, however trends show a general increase that may show a return to, or an exceeding of prepandemic levels.